neil7057/all-about-autism/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--

 ### Content

--   All content was written by the developer with the exception of the Gallery code attributed above.
+-   All content was written by the developer with some assistance from youtube tutorials and stack overflow.

 ### Media

--   4 images p

 -   Free background removal on various images using [photoroom](https://www.photoroom.com/tools/background-remover).

--   Images were converted to WebP format using [To WebP](https://towebp.io/).

 -   Images were resized using [imageresizer](https://imageresizer.com/).

--   Videos
 ### Acknowledgements

+-   Autism UK for inspiration.

 -   My Mentor for continuous helpful feedback and support.